Henry Miller: Watercolors

-In addition to his literary abilities, Miller produced numerous watercolor paintings and wrote books on this field.
+In addition to his literary accomplishments, Miller produced numerous watercolor paintings and wrote books on this field.
 He was a close friend of the French painter Grégoire Michonze.
-It is estimated that Miller painted 2,000 watercolors during his life, and that 50 or more major collections of Miller's paintings exist.
-The Harry Ransom Center at the University of Texas at Austin holds a selection of Miller's watercolors, as did the Henry Miller Museum of Art in Ōmachi City in Nagano, Japan, before closing in 2001.
+It is estimated that Miller painted 2,000 watercolors during his life, and that 50 or more major collections of his paintings exist.
+The Harry Ransom Center at the University of Texas at Austin holds a selection of his watercolors, as did the Henry Miller Museum of Art in Ōmachi City in Nagano, Japan, before closing in 2001.
 Miller's daughter Valentine placed some of her father's art for sale in 2005.
 He was also an amateur pianist.

 Literary archives

 Miller's papers can be found in the following library special collections: